Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Notation and Preliminaries

 \begin{lemma}[\citet{bansal2012lp}] For any problem instance, the optimal objective value $\LP$ is an upper bound on the expected weight matched by any optimal probing algorithm. \end{lemma}

 Due to \Cref{lemma:ub}, for an algorithm to be $c$-approximate, it suffices to show that its expected weight matched is at least $c\cdot\LP$.
 All of our algorithms will be based on taking an optimal LP solution given by $(y_e)_{e\in E}$, and randomizing in a way to probe every edge $e$ with probability at least $c\cdot y_e$, which suffices for matching expected weight at least $c\cdot\LP$.
-We note that the gap between the LP and the optimal probing algorithm can be large: \citet{brubach21FYS} showed that for some graphs, the ratio between the maximum-weight matching and the LP objective value can be as large as $0.544$.
+We note that the gap between the LP and the optimal probing algorithm can be large: \citet{brubach21FYS} show, via a result of \citet{karp1981maximum}, that for some graphs, the ratio between the maximum-weight matching and the LP objective value can be as large as $0.544$.

 \begin{definition}[Ordered Contention Resolution Scheme Problem] A graph $G=(V,E)$ and a vector $(\tilde{z}_e)_{e\in E}$ lying in its \textit{matching polytope} (i.e.\ satisfying $\sum_{e\in\delta(v)}\tilde{z}_e\le1$ for all $v$) is given.
 Each edge $e\in E$ has an ``activeness'' in $\{0,1\}$ whose state is initially unknown other than that it equals 1 w.p.~$\tilde{z}_e$.
 The activeness of edges is observed sequentially, and if an edge is both active and eligible to be matched (i.e.\ not incident to any edges already matched), then it can be either immediately matched or irrevocably discarded.
-A (randomized) algorithm that guarantees every edge $e\in E$ of being matched with ex ante probability at least $c\cdot \tilde{z}_e$ is said to be a \textit{$c$-selectable Ordered Contention Resolution Scheme} for the matching polytope. \end{definition}
+A (randomized) algorithm that guarantees every edge $e\in E$ of being matched with ex ante probability at least $c\cdot \tilde{z}_e$ is said to be a \textit{$c$-balanced Ordered Contention Resolution Scheme} for the matching polytope. \end{definition}